 The changes in legislation for CBD oil particularly, however, have made it difficult to find anyone who can't tell you, at the very least, what the cannabinoid is.

-Most people will also be able to tell you that CBD oil is often used for medical purposes, as a natural way of treating a variety of illnesses.
+Most people will also be able to tell you that CBD oil capsules and oil are often used for medical purposes, as a natural way of treating a variety of illnesses.
 This wasn't something that was discovered recently, either.

 In fact, even before scientists had been able to identify individual cannabinoids, cannabis was used for medicinal purposes from the very beginning.
 For this reason, it's understandable why many people consider the use of cannabis a historically important part of the CBD oil discovery process.